CarlosOnDevOps/Projects.OLD/README.md

 ---

+# :two: Public Library Database :white_check_mark:
+### Summary:
+You will create a database for a public library as part of this project.
+The purpose of this database is to compile and examine data regarding the reading preferences of the clients.
+The project is solely focused on books and the clients' book interests.
+The management of the library will make future purchasing policy decisions using the analyses that come out of this research.

+### Upon completion of this project, I am now able to:
+- Write SQL queries to create tables
+- Write SQL queries to create relationships among tables
+- Identify indexes and create them in a database
+- Write queries to extract important information from a database
+---

 # :construction: Oops!
 Looks like the end of this list is currently under construction - check back regularly for updates to this portfolio.
 Thanks! :construction:

 ---